IOC hails 'incredible' Milano Cortina Games despite string of obstacles

 It was a completely different picture only a few weeks before the start, with organisers scrambling to complete the Santagiulia ice hockey arena as well as the newly built sliding centre in Cortina d'Ampezzo, a hotly debated project throughout preparations due to the cost and tight construction deadlines.

+"These have been very challenging, difficult years for a series of circumstances," Games chief Giovanni Malago told a press conference.
+"We never tried to find alibis.
+But we are all satisfied."

 Despite vocal IOC opposition, Italy decided midway through preparations in 2023 to build a new sliding centre in Cortina.
-The IOC had suggested that organisers could shift the competition to another country and an existing sliding centre.
+The IOC had suggested that organisers could shift the competition to another country and an existing sliding centre but the Italian government refused.

-The Italian government refused to move any Olympic events outside the country and opted to build a new one, piling more pressure on the embattled organisers.
+It opted instead to build a new one, piling more pressure on the embattled organisers and angering the IOC.

 IOC SNUB

-Such were the IOC's concerns before the Games that when Milano Cortina Games chief Giovanni Malago, an IOC member, ran for a spot on the Olympic body's executive board on the eve of the opening ceremony, he failed spectacularly.
+Such were the IOC's concerns before the Games that when Malago, an IOC member, ran for a spot on the Olympic body's executive board on the eve of the opening ceremony, he failed spectacularly.

 Some 48 fellow members voted against him in a clear snub.
 It is extremely rare for an IOC member of a host nation to face such opposition from fellow members prior to staging the Games.